 • Naples is located between Fort Myers and Marco Island, with Miami just two hours to the east.

-• Naples City has a total area of just over 12 square miles.
+• The city of Naples has a total area of just over 12 square miles.

-• Naples has a median age of 66, making it a great place for retirees to settle down.
+• The median age in Naples is around 67, making it a great place for retirees to settle down

 • 1.
 Cost of Living in Naples, Florida

-Is Naples, Florida, expensive to live?
-Well, with a cost of living index of 113, the total living costs in Naples is higher than the national index of 100.
-But while this may seem like a steep number, Naples is still more affordable than other major cities in Florida, like Miami and Palm Beach, where the cost of living is 118.9 and 114.1 respectively.
+Is Naples, Florida, expensive?
+Well, with a cost of living index of 113, it’s pricier than the national average.
+But while this may seem like a steep number, Naples is still more affordable than other major cities in South Florida, like Miami and Palm Beach, where the cost of living index is 118.9 and 114.1, respectively.

 A couple walks along a beach in Naples, Florida, just before sunset.
 Tall condos and hotels dot the beach, and seabirds stand in the surf.